stefansor/MKS22X-BalloonDefense/README.md

 - Red Balloons: Have 1 life and can be popped using tacks, bombs or bullets.
 - Brown Balloons: Have 2 lives and can be popped by tacks, bombs or bullets.
-  - When  Brown Balloons are popped, they spawn 5 Red Balloons -Iron Balloons: Have 1 life and can only be popped by bombs
+  - When  Brown Balloons are popped, they spawn 5 Red Balloons
+- Iron Balloons: Have 1 life and can only be popped by bombs
   - When Iron Balloons are popped, they spawn a Brown Balloon.

 ###### Types of Tools